-9.13 Purchases
+9.10 Purchases

-Subject to the applicable Capital Rules, the Issuer or any of its Subsidiaries may at any time purchase Notes (including all unmatured Coupons and Receipts) at any price in the open market or otherwise.
+The Issuer or any of its Subsidiaries may at any time purchase Notes (including all unmatured Coupons and Receipts) at any price in the open market or otherwise.

-9.14 Cancellation
+9.11 Cancellation

 All Notes which are redeemed or purchased by the Issuer or any of its Subsidiaries may, at its option be cancelled and may, if cancelled, not be reissued or resold.
 Where only a portion of Notes represented by an Individual Certificate are cancelled, the Transfer Agent shall deliver a Certificate to such Noteholder in respect of the balance of the Notes.